Weltmeister EX5: Driver assistance

-WM Motor's Living Engine is powered by the company's own operating system, which integrates software applications and technologies.
-The Living Engine consists of proprietary features as well as third-party applications developed by WM Motor's partners including Tencent (QQ Music for music streaming; WeChat for instant messaging), Baidu (Baidu Maps for navigation), iQiyi (video streaming platform) as well as Xiaomi and Gree Electric (smart home appliances).
-Through the use of facial recognition technology, Living Engine can automatically consolidate the driver's online music and video streaming and social media accounts to the vehicle.
-Living Engine deploys a 12.8 inch rotating touch screen display which functions as the main user interface for the infotainment and environmental control systems as well as a 12.3 inch interactive LCD instrument display.
+Infotainment

-Living Engine is also integrated with an onboard virtual assistant, 'Xiaowei' (Chinese: 小威)that uses voice recognition technology to respond to commands from the driver and passengers.
+WM Motor's Living Engine infotainment system is powered by their self-developed operating system.
+It features third-party applications including Tencent (QQ Music for music streaming; WeChat for instant messaging), Baidu (Baidu Maps for navigation), iQiyi (video streaming platform) as well as Xiaomi and Gree Electric (smart home appliances).
+It can use facial recognition to identify the user and log into online music and video streaming and social media accounts in the vehicle.
+The system uses a 12.8-inch rotating touchscreen display which functions as the main user interface for the infotainment and environmental control systems as well as a 12.3-inch LCD digital instrument panel.
+It also features a voice assistant, 'Xiaowei' (Chinese: 小威) that both the driver and passengers can use.